influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 cpu:cpu=cpu3,host=localhost      OK       cpu:cpu=cpu3,host=localhost is OK      23 Jan 17 14:04 MST
 ```

-We are done, future alerts triggered by the `cpu_alert` task will be send to Slack via the `cpu` topic.
+That is it!
+Future alerts triggered by the `cpu_alert` task will be sent to Slack via the `cpu` topic.

 ## Conclusion

-While it is simple to define alert handlers directly in the TICkscript it can become burdensome once you have many tasks.
+While it is simple to define alert handlers directly in the TICKscript, tracking and maintenance can become burdensome once many tasks have been created.
 Using topics decouples the definition of the alert from the handling of the alert.
 Now to change the slack channel is a single API call to update the slack handler and no TICKscripts have to change.